-- A. Highlight your organization's qualifications (capability and demonstrated performance) for delivering WIOA-funded services for youth. - B. Summarize the overall design of your program. - C. Discuss relationships with businesses that will be the key to providing work-related services for youth in the WIOA program - D. Highlight the strengths of your proposed program and how it will contribute to the overall goals of serving youth and young adults who are WIOA eligible.
+- A. Highlight your organization's qualifications (capability and demonstrated performance) for delivering WIOA-funded services for youth. - B. Summarize the overall design of your program. - C. Discuss relationships with businesses that will be the key to providing work-related services for youth in the WIOA program - D. Highlight the strengths of your proposed program and how it will contribute to the overall goals of serving youth and young adults who are WIOA eligible across the 7 counties.